Language Development Between 12 and 24 Months of Age

 - Speak at least 50 words by 24 months of age.
-Children typically gradually add words for important objects, people, or places, such as "bottle" or "doggie."
+Children often gradually add words for important objects, people, or places, such as "bottle" or "doggie."

 Language development milestones are the most variable of all skills.
 Toddlers who are slower than others in reaching these milestones may still be in the range of normal development.
-It is important to identify and monitor these patterns but not to become too concerned.
+It's important to identify and watch these patterns but not to be too concerned.
 If your child communicates effectively through emotional expression, gestures, and other means, usually he or she will develop speech normally.
-But if your child seems to lose language skills that previously were mastered, it is a good idea to have him or her checked by a doctor.
+But if your child seems to lose language skills that he or she used to have mastered, it's a good idea to have your child checked by a doctor.

 Also, keep in mind that newfound language skills may make it seem as though your toddler understands more than he or she really does.
-Although toddlers sometimes express words that seem to convey their grasp of an issue, they do not necessarily fully understand.
-For example, a child may say "go bye-bye" as you leave but may not fully understand what is happening until you are gone.
-When parents understand this gap between speech and comprehension, they can help the children manage their feelings.
+Toddlers sometimes express words that seem to convey their grasp of an issue.
+But they don't necessarily fully understand.
+For example, a child may say "go bye-bye" as you leave.
+But he or she may not fully understand what is happening until you are gone.
+When parents understand this gap between speech and comprehension, they can help children manage their feelings.

 To learn more about Healthwise, visit Healthwise.org.

 © 1995-2022 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.